microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 informed:
 ---

-# Streaming Capability for Kernel and Functions usage
+# Streaming Capability for Kernel and Functions usage - Phase 1

 ## Context and Problem Statement